LIFT: A Novel Framework for Enhancing Long-Context Understanding of LLMs via Long Input Fine-Tuning: Abstract

 \section{Abstract}

-Long context understanding remains challenging for large language models due to their limited context windows.
-This paper introduces \textbf{Long Input Fine-Tuning (LIFT)}, a novel framework for long-context modeling that can enhance the long-context performance of arbitrary short-context LLMs by dynamically adapting their parameters to the given long input.
-Importantly, rather than endlessly extending the context window size to accommodate increasingly longer inputs \textbf{in context}, LIFT stores and absorbs the long input \textbf{in parameters}.
-By fine-tuning the long input into model parameters, LIFT allows short-context LLMs to answer questions even when the required information is not provided in the context during inference, avoiding the quadratic complexity w.r.t. input length of a normal long context model.
-Furthermore, LIFT does not simply perform continued pretraining on new, long contexts, but leverages carefully designed LLM-generated synthetic tasks to enhance the comprehension of long contexts, moving beyond mere memorization.
-To accommodate the additional cost of fine-tuning, we design a highly optimized pipeline that reduces the Time to First Token (TTFT) to less than 10 seconds for 8k context.
-We further provide a comprehensive analysis of LIFT’s strengths and limitations in long-context understanding, discuss its feasibility for large-scale real-world deployment, and highlight valuable directions for future research.
-Implementation is open-sourced \href{https://github.com/MuLabPKU/LIFT}{here}.
+Long-context understanding remains challenging for LLMs due to limited context windows.
+This paper introduces \textbf{Long Input Fine-Tuning (LIFT)}, a framework that improves the long-context performance of arbitrary short-context LLMs by dynamically adapting their parameters to each long input.
+Instead of endlessly extending context windows to fit longer inputs \textbf{in context}, LIFT stores and absorbs the input \textbf{in parameters}.
+By fine-tuning long inputs into parameters, LIFT enables short-context LLMs to answer questions even when required information is absent from the inference context, avoiding the quadratic input-length complexity of standard long-context models.
+Rather than simple continued pretraining on new long contexts, LIFT uses carefully designed LLM-generated synthetic tasks to enhance comprehension beyond memorization.
+To offset fine-tuning overhead, we design a highly optimized pipeline that reduces Time to First Token (TTFT) to under 10 seconds for 8k context.
+We further analyze LIFT's strengths and limitations, discuss large-scale deployment feasibility, and highlight future research directions.
+Implementation is open-sourced at \url{https://github.com/MuLabPKU/LIFT}.